zsiki/ls/doc/source/usersguide.rst

 Coordinate transformation
 :::::::::::::::::::::::::

-Beside the on the fly reprojection service of QGIS, the SurveyingCalculation provides coordinate transformation based on common points having coordinates in both coordinate systems.
+Beside the on the fly reprojection service of QGIS, the SurveyingCalculation plug-in provides coordinate transformation based on common points having coordinates in both coordinate systems.
 Two separate coordinate lists must be created before starting the coordinate transformation with the coordinates in the two coordinate systems.

 The pulg-in provides different type of transformations.
-The calculation of the transformation parameters uses the least squares estimation if you select more common points then the minimal.
+The calculation of the transformation parameters uses the least squares estimation if you select more common points then the minimal neccessary.

     :Orthogonal transformation: at least two common points
     :Affine transformation: at least three common point